teberhardt/cards-over-lan/protocol.md

 ### s_clientinfo

-Contains player information that identifies a client.
+Contains information that identifies a client.
 Sent by server when the player changes their client options.

 ```json
 {